bzon/docker-oracle-weblogic/weblogic-samples/README.md

-# Example Image of Weblogic Domain with a Deployed Application and JMS resources
+# A Weblogic Domain with a Deployed Sample Application and JMS resources

 ## Building the Image

 ----
 - Build using the default/sample application
 	```bash